dodosaurus/endurance-legends/README.md

 - [ ] custom 404 page (loading, error pages -> also possible from server component?); loading hopefully works after login in Strava while page is redirecting
 - [ ] error management (Sentry?)
 - [ ] setting up analytics (Posthog?)
-- [ ] handling situations where user already own whole collection
+- [ ] handling situations where user already own whole collection (no really needed when he can own also copies)
 - [ ] additional to loading.tsx add lazy loading on tables (on other components)